Understanding your energy plan changes

 • Can I monitor my energy usage?

-Yes, you can monitor your usage and manage your account by downloading our mobile app.
+Yes!
+You can monitor your usage and manage your account anytime by downloading the Red Energy App.

 • I’ve got solar.
 Are feed-in tariff (FiT) rates changing?